 Initially performing with a Technics U90 and Kawai SX-210 synth, Andrews concert presentation was well received.
 The set up soon progressed to Technics C800 plus Ensoniq SQ-80 with Alesis HR16 Drum Machine and then in May 2000 Andrew started performing on the Roland Atelier AT60R, then AT80S, AT80SL and now currently tours with the AT900c (Freelance).
 Andrew fell in love with the richness of the Atelier which produces a perfect backdrop for his wide range of playing styles.
 Audiences are enthralled by the range of sounds and are stunned by the truly authentic Theatre organ sounds which are an asset to Andrew's programme.
 From Ballads to Latin, Marches to Musicals, Andrew is one of the busiest performers on the circuit performing light hearted shows with a wide range of musical tastes.

 Still living in the Selby area Andrew enjoys spending time with his wife and family.
 Lisa is a qualified Veterinary Nurse.
 They married in 1993 and they have three lovely daughters, Stacey, Melissa and Ashleigh.
-Stacey married Sylwester in June 2019 and in July 2020 they became proud parents to Franczeska Paige Lilla making Andrew & Lisa very proud and happy grandparents.
-Melissa and Ashleigh both live with their respective partners in the Wakefield area.
+Stacey married Sylwester in June 2019 and in July 2020 Franczeska Paige Lilla was born and in January 2022, Arnold William Lilla was born making Andrew & Lisa very proud and happy grandparents.
+Melissa is engaged to Dr Oli Smith living in Lancaster and Ashleigh & Glenn live in Castleford - Glenn has 2 lovely daughters Cayla & Macey which Andrew & Lisa accept as bonus granddaughters.